Server to server

 Server to server mode allows to process transactions by sending POST requests to our gateway directly from your platform / back-office.

-With this integration mode, you have to provide all user’s informations, including payment method details.
+With this integration mode, you have to provide all user’s information, including payment method details.

 security